Dansby Swanson Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to give up 193 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Brewers pitchers combine to rank 18th in baseball in home runs allowed (195 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.